AdityarNarayan/DSND-Disaster-Response-Pipelines/workspace/README.md

 I create a machine learning pipeline to categorize these events so that I can send the messages to an appropriate disaster relief agency.
 I split the data into a training set and a test set.
 Then,I create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model.
 Finally, I export the model to a pickle file.

-The project also include a web app where an emergency worker can input a new message and get classification results in several categories.
+The project also include a web app with bootstap and Flask where an emergency worker can input a new message and get classification results in several categories.
 ![disaster graph2](ds2.jpg)
 The web app also displays visualizations of the data as follows:
 ![disaster graph1](ds1.jpg)